ORN-CBF: Learning Observation-conditioned Residual Neural Control Barrier Functions via Hypernetworks: METHODOLOGY

 Also, we note that a continuous SDF approximation $\hat{d}(x|o)$ can be derived by a simple interpolation of a discretized SDF $\bar{d}$, which in turn can be efficiently computed from an observation such as an occupancy grid.
 As a result, the formulation above allows us to learn only the residual component instead of the complete CBF.

 We approximate the residual using a neural network with parameters $\Theta$ and denote it with $\hat{r}_{\Theta}(x | o)$.
 To ensure a nonnegative value for all inputs, we apply a nonnegative activation at the model's output.
 A straightforward option would be the ReLU function defined as $\max(0, z)$.
 However, the gradient of the function is always equal to 0 for negative inputs, which can negatively impact the training process.
-Therefore, we opt for a smooth approximation of the ReLU function and in this paper we use the softplus function:
+Also, the activation should be continuously differentiable, so we opt for the softplus function:

-In addition, given that the approximation of the CBF gradient $\nabla \hat{h}(x | o)$, and therefore $\nabla \hat{r}_{\Theta}(x | o)$, is required for the CBF constraint \cref{eq:obs_cond_cbf_constr}, we use the multilayer perception (MLP) model with sinusoidal activation functions.
+In addition, given that the approximation of the CBF gradient $\nabla \hat{h}(x | o)$, and therefore $\nabla \hat{r}_{\Theta}(x | o)$, is required for the CBF constraint \cref{eq:obs_cond_cbf_constr}, we use the multilayer perceptron (MLP) model with sinusoidal activation functions.
 Those models have been proven to work well for applications where the gradient of the approximated function has to be accurately approximated as well \cite{sitzmann_implicit_2020, bansal_deepreach_2021}.

 However, instead of directly learning parameters $\Theta$, we take the hypernetwork-based architecture which involves two neural networks - the hypernetwork and the main network.
 The hypernetwork is a large and expressive trainable model that parametrizes the main network for the given hypernetwork input.
 On the other hand, the main network is a simple model that approximates the target function for that particular input of the hypernetwork.
 In our context, the input to the hypernetwork is the discretized SDF $\bar{d}$ obtained from the observation $o$, while the main network is the previously described MLP model approximating the residual function for the given observation.
 This architecture is particularly suitable for our observation-conditioned interpretation of CBF safety filtering because the hypernetwork essentially conditions the main network to approximate the residual for the given observation.
 Also, this architecture has been demonstrated to be more efficient than a single-network model because the hypernetwork is inferred only once when the new observation becomes available, which happens at a lower rate, while the main network is queried for its value and gradient with a much higher frequency \cite{derajic_learning_2025}.
 Moreover, the two models can be designed almost completely separately; the only requirement is that the number of outputs of the hypernetwork is equal to the number of parameters of the main network.